 Conductivity rinse testing simply in-process tests the water (typically DI water) conductivity / resistivity before, during and after rinsing.
 The change and stabilization of rinse water conductivity can indicate the rinsing effectiveness

 Resistivity of Solvent Extract (ROSE) test method is used to detect the presence of bulk ionics.
-The process involves using a solvent solution to draw ions present on PCB or other substrates off and into the solvent solution.
+This facet of the parts cleaning process involves using a solvent solution to draw ions present on PCB or other substrates off and into the solvent solution.
 The solution resistivity can then be analyzed before and after to determine total ionic contamination of a PCB, typically in units of per square inch.

 Ion Chromatography Testing (IC Test) takes the ROSE test above a step further and measures the total ionic constituents extractable from PCBs (printed circuit boards) and other substrates or parts.
 Thermal extraction is used to extract ionics into solution; after extraction the solution is tested using various standards in an ion chromatograph.
 The results indicate the individual ionic species present and the level of each ion species per square inch.
 The conductivity of the extracted solution is measured and expressed as sodium chloride equivalence per unit area of a circuit board.
 IPC-TM-650, method 2.3.28, Ionic Analysis of Circuit Boards, Ion Chromatography Method describes the procedure in detail.